Sports fans: when your favorite team hits a rich vein of form, winning week after week, and can’t put a foot wrong, you love them - right?

 However, as is the case with the very best sports teams, there are sometimes challenges that rear their head - tribulations tough enough to test the hardest of product marketers.

-Problems when gathering competitive intelligence isn’t uncommon (hence, why we treated you to 30 CI tips 😉).
+Encountering problems when gathering competitive intelligence isn’t uncommon.
 After all, as the saying goes: “anything worth having, doesn’t come easy”, and believe us when we say competitive intelligence can be worth its weight in gold.

 Why is gathering competitive intelligence useful?